Must Love Dogs: How to Attract Pet Parents to Your Restaurant

 Know the laws

-As of 2023, there are 23 states that allow dogs in outdoor patios areas of restaurants by state law or through administrative regulation.
-This breaks down to 14 states that have a law allowing dogs (or other animals) in outdoor dining areas and 6 states that do the same through state regulations which have the force of law.
+As of 2023, there are 23 states that allow dogs in outdoor patio areas of restaurants by state law or through administrative regulation.
+This breaks down to 14 states that have a law allowing dogs (or other animals) in outdoor dining areas and 6 states that do the same through state regulations, which have the force of law.

 States that allow pets in outdoor dining areas by law: